This chapter explains how to integrate the Links service in a custom WebCenter application at design time.

 Enter the following information for your database connection:

-<host where you will install the WebCenter schema> (for example,
+Host: host where you install the WebCenter schema; for example,

-<system identifier for the database with the same JDBC port> (for example,
+SID: system identifier for the database with the same JDBC port; for example,

 You must enter the Connection Name exactly as "WebCenter".
 There are cases when you may want to leverage an existing database connection for WebCenter services, and it may not be possible to change the database connection name to "WebCenter".